Refine Population Access

 Dynamic filters produce different results for each user based on their relationship with the target population.
 Dynamic filters are commonly used to grant users access to their reports, where a user's reports are identified by taking the user's position in the Supervisory Hierarchy and returning all employees that are below them in the hierarchy.
 Dynamic filters are used primarily to give users more detailed access to the employees that report to them.
 The reporting structure is defined using the Supervisory Hierarchy or Organization Hierarchy (where the user is the designated Org Head of certain organizations).

 Dynamic filters reduce the amount of time spent on permission maintenance whenever there are changes in the data.
 They also allow you to provide different access for each user without having to define multiple permissions for each variation.
 For example, you can create a single permission using a dynamic filter that automatically gives users (managers) access to their organization instead of creating a permission for each individual organization (Sales, Product, and Development).
-These filters are ideal for permissions that are based on properties that regularly change.
+These filters are ideal for permissions that are based on dimensions that regularly change.

 Dynamic filters can be created by mapping a user to a: